How to choose the best cordless tools: in-depth buyer's guide to batteries, brands and more

 While this new technology is exciting, the jargon that comes with it tends to be a bit confusing.
 To help, we’ve put together a cordless garden tool buyers guide, with all the information you’ll need to confidently choose the best cordless garden tool for you.

 Looking for a new mower?
 Check out our round up of best cordless lawn mowers to buy this year.
-Or perhaps you’ll be after a hedge trimmer, leaf vacuum or leaf blower this autumn?
-If so, we’ve got it covered with our pick of the best hedge trimmers, leaf vacuum buyer’s guide and leaf blowers buyer's guide.
+Or perhaps you'll be after a hedge trimmer, leaf vacuum or leaf blower this autumn?
+If so, we've got it covered with our pick of the best hedge trimmers, leaf vacuum buyer's guide and leaf blowers buyer's guide.
 For your next DIY project, take a look at our best cordless drills and best multi-tools.

 - What are some of the most popular cordless tool system brands?

 - What’s the difference between a cordless tool set and a cordless multi-tool system?

 - Are cordless garden tools right for you?

 - How to choose the best cordless tool system for you?